Saint Patrick's Day: New Zealand

 From 1878 to 1955, Saint Patrick's Day was recognised as a public holiday in New Zealand, together with St George's Day (England) and St Andrew's Day (Scotland).
 Auckland attracted many Irish migrants in the 1850s and 1860s, and it was here where some of the earliest Saint Patrick's Day celebrations took place, which often entailed the hosting of community picnics.
 However, this rapidly evolved from the late 1860s onwards to include holding parades with pipe bands and marching children wearing green, sporting events, concerts, balls and other social events, where people displayed their Irishness with pride.
 While Saint Patrick's Day is no longer recognised as a public holiday, it continues to be celebrated across New Zealand with festivals and parades at weekends on or around 17 March.

+In the university city of Dunedin, Saint Patrick's Day (commonly referred to as "St Paddy's") is widely regarded as one of the largest social events of the year.
+Among the student population, the day is associated with informal drinking traditions such as "six before six" (consuming six alcoholic drinks before 6:00 am), "wine before nine" (consuming a bottle of wine before 9:00 am), and "goon before noon" (consuming a cask of wine before 12:00 pm).